irusha/cs50fp/readme.md

 * q - Search query should be given to this parameter
 * filter - The labels that is needed to filter the search results must be given to this parameter

-> This module is not usable standalone and one or both of the above parameters should be used
+> This module is not usable standalone and one or both of the above parameters must be used

 ## Recommendations
-This module will generate maximum 6 recommendations for the users.
-The recommendations are based on the total views that each module has
+This module will generate maximum of 6 recommendations for the users.
+These recommendations are based on the total views that each label has.

 In order to use this module, the user have to use *"/recom"* route.